 With running costs as expensive as they are with the petrol Bentley Bentaygas, it’s a good thing that the car is fun to drive.
 The Bentayga really is a car for all occasions.
 On long journeys, it cruises effortlessly, comfortably and quietly.
 When you want to surprise your passengers, though, it’s capable of truly astounding acceleration that belies its size and 2.5 tonne weight.

-While extracting performance like this from an SUV is impressive, what’s really surprising is that the Bentayga is more than just a brutal speed machine or motorway cruiser.
+While extracting performance like this from an SUV is impressive, what’s really surprising is that the Bentayga is more than just a straight-line speed machine or motorway cruiser.
 It’s also agile on twisty backroads, with accurate steering and very little body lean in corners.
 It really does seem to ‘shrink’ around you when making progress, so it’s easy to forget just how large the Bentayga is.
 Bentley has played with the settings to make the suspension stiffer and the exhaust louder, increasing excitement by a few notches.
 Even on a track - not the Bentayga's natural habitat - the four-wheel drive allows you to use as much of the engine's power as you dare, and the Speed can even be coaxed into small slides.

 While a Range Rover always feels like a seriously big car, the Bentayga drives with similar agility to a Porsche Cayenne – a smaller, sportier and more overtly driver-focused model.
-You do start to feel that weight when braking hard, however as it takes a while to scrub off this much inertia.
+You do start to feel that weight when braking hard, however, as it takes a while to scrub off so much inertia.
 That's unless the optional carbon-ceramic brakes are fitted, helping shed speed almost as quickly as it arrives.